 \subsection{Semantic Segmentation on ADE20K}

-\textbf{Settings.} We conducted semantic segmentation experiments for EViTs on the ADE20K~\cite{zhou2017scene} dataset.
-This ADE20K dataset is widely used for semantic segmentation tasks and comprises 150 different semantic categories, with about 20K training images, 2K validation images and 3K test images.
-To facilitate comparison with other methods, we take EViTs as the backbone and plug it into the Semantic FPN~\cite{kirillov2019panoptic} framework to evaluate the performance of EViTs in semantic segmentation tasks.
-Specifically, we follow the same parameter settings as in PVT~\cite{wang2021pyramid}, selecting AdamW as the parameter optimizer, and the learning rate is set to 0.0001.
-The learning rate is decayed following the polynomial decay schedule with power 0.9, and the number of training iterations is 80k.
+\textbf{Settings.} {Semantic segmentation experiments are conducted for the EViTs on the ADE20K~\cite{zhou2017scene} dataset.
+The} ADE20K dataset is widely used for semantic segmentation tasks and comprises 150 different semantic categories, with {approximately} 20K training images, 2K validation images, and 3K test images.
+To facilitate {comparisons} with other networks, {the EViTs are used as backbones and integrated into the Semantic FPN~\cite{kirillov2019panoptic}, enabling us to evaluate} the performance of {the} EViTs in semantic segmentation tasks.
+Specifically, {the same parameter settings as {those of} PVT~\cite{wang2021pyramid} are followed.} AdamW {is chosen as the} parameter optimizer, {and the learning rate is set to 0.0001.} The learning rate is decayed {by} following the polynomial decay schedule with {a} power {parameter of} 0.9, and the number of training iterations is 80k.

-\textbf{Results.} Table~\ref{tab:ADE20K} shows the performance comparison of EViTs with ResNet~\cite{he2016deep}, PVT~\cite{wang2021pyramid}, and PVT v2~\cite{wang2022pvt} for semantic segmentation on the ADE20K~\cite{zhou2017scene} dataset.
-Specifically, EViT-Small and EViT-Base achieves mIoU of 46.1\% and 48.5\%, respectively.
-For example, with almost the same number of parameters and GFLOPs, our EViT-Small and EViT-Base are at least 0.9\% higher than the PVT family.
-These results show that EViTs has significant competitive advantages compared with these counterparts in dense prediction tasks.